 - Tell me about how you managed resource planning for that project

 Facebook, Instagram and Whatsapp all have 1bn+ monthly active users.
-Facebook TPMs therefore need to be able to design systems that are highly scalable.
+Meta TPMs therefore need to to design systems that are highly scalable.
 The system design questions you'll be asked are typically open-ended and will feel like a discussion if things go well.

 This is the part of the interview where you want to show that you can both be creative and structured at the same time.
 You should be ready to gather requirements, design a system at a high-level and then deep dive into relevant components with your interviewer.

-Here are some common system design questions asked in the Facebook TPM interview reports which can be found on Glassdoor.
-For more information, we also recommend reading the following guide on how to answer system design questions, and practicing system design questions in this course.
+Here are some common system design questions asked in the Meta TPM interview reports which can be found on Glassdoor.

 - How would you design Instagram